vladimirfedorov/bootsector/README.md

 Boot sectors
 ============

-Please read description in each folder.
+Please read description inside each folder.

 For all boot sectors: compile with [fasm](http://flatassembler.net/ "flat assembler").